aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 ### Listing Container Images

 You can view container image list information uploaded to the Container Library.
 The collection name list can be viewed with `singularity enterprise get col`.
-Specify username as the argument.
+Specify ABCI account name as the argument.

 ```
 [username@es1 ~]$ singularity enterprise get col username